|Nutritional Guidelines (per serving)|

 This recipe is based on one from my lovely step-daughter Lucy.
 She is an amazing baker and is particularly proud of her macarons.
 There are a few extra tips added to help a beginner on the way, but essentially she has it nailed in this recipe.

 To create even-sized macarons, it is best to either create a template on greaseproof paper or buy a specially designed silicon macaron mat.
-My favorite mat comes from Lakeland in the UK.

 - 1 cup/100 grams powders sugar